spctrum/spctrum/README.md

 - 👯 I’m looking to collaborate ... on Vue.js
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ... anything
-- 📫 How to reach me: ... you can't
 - 😄 Pronouns:...
 He/Him